thavlik/doom-gameplay-dataset/README.md

 ## License
 All videos are property of their respective creators.
 Permission to transform and redistribute was granted in each case.
 This project makes no claims of ownership to the data.

+This project's code is released under MIT / Apache 2.0 dual license, which is extremely permissive.

 ## Related Projects
 - [decord](https://github.com/dmlc/decord), for quickly loading frames
 - [thavlik portfolio](https://github.com/thavlik/machine-learning-portfolio)